Who can apply | Supporter information | How to find a sponsor |

-A new parole program will allow up to 24,000 Venezuelans to travel to the United States.
+DHS has announced they are expanding the humanitarian parole program for Venezuelans to include Cubans, Haitians, and Nicaraguans.
+The updated program will allow up to 30,000 qualifying nationals per month from all four of these countries to travel to the United States.
 A beneficiary of the program can get a work permit and temporarily live in the USA.

 Who can be a beneficiary